RIKEN-RCCS/spark-k/README.md

 ## 1. Introduction

-spark-k is utilities for Spark running on K computer, helps ordinary Spark cluster user to adapt Spark running on super computer specific environment.
+spark-k is utility for Spark running on K computer, helps ordinary Spark cluster user to adapt Spark running on super computer specific environment.

-This section is mainly for Spark users on dedicated cluster environment.
+This document is mainly for Spark users on dedicated cluster environment.

 Compared to ordinary Spark cluster environment, super computers, including the K computer, differs in following characteristics: